xieweiAlex/English_Learning/words/2025/words-Jan-25.md

 [Week 4](#week-4)| [Week 3](#week-3) | [Week 2](#week-2)| [Week 1](#week-1) |

+The Queen laid a wreath at the war memorial.

-His article is, predictably, a scathing attack on capitalism.
+His article is, predictably, a **scathing** attack on capitalism.

 In fact, my mother wanted her children to see themselves much like the **gardenia**: lovely, strong and perfect.
 **Never had she** met such spite and **pettiness**.